danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

     -   at a fixed time point:
         -   using the Observed and Expected ratio at time t.
-The estimated Observed number of events is calculated by the Kaplan-Meier curve, and the Expected number of events is calculated as the average of the estimated predicted risk at time *t* (e.g. 5 years);
+The estimated Observed number of events is calculated by the Kaplan-Meier curve, and the Expected number of events iscalculated as the average of the estimated predicted risk at time *t* (e.g. 5 years);
     -   time range:
         -   using the exponential of Poisson model intercept, exp(a)=(O/E), with log of cumulative hazard as offset.